jarojasva/Core_Genome_Protocol/README.md

 3- Bash scripts

-At the end, the concatenated amino acid fasta of the core genome will be obtained to then align (e.g. MAFFT) and perform your phylogenetic analyses.
+At the end, the concatenated amino acid fasta file (*concatenated_core_genomes.faa*) of the core genome will be obtained to then align (e.g. MAFFT) and perform your phylogenetic analyses.

 ## Protocol